ten-protocol/go-ten/design/bridge_design.md

 **L2 to L1 Delivery** - The `ManagementContract` needs to ensure that information is exposed through the APIs and/or messages are submitted only after the challenge period of a rollup has passed.
 This means that anything that shows up there will be final.

 **L1 to L2 Delivery** - We need to implement a block confirmation mechanism to secure the `MessageBus` - when the enclave encounters the `LogMessagePublished` it will only create a synthetic transaction for it on the L2 once the required `consistencyLevel` is achieved.
+Otherwise if we publish the message instantly it might end being fake as the `L1` event that caused it has been reogranized.

 We can also engineer a mechanism to insure delivered messages:
 * When fees are collected for `publishMessage`, part of those fees is funneled to an insurance pool.